List of Transformers film series cast and characters: Maximals

 The Maximals are a faction of Transformers that debut in Rise of the Beasts and sport techno-organic modes themed on Earth animals.
 They came from an unknown jungle-covered planet before it was devoured by Unicron.

 Optimus Primal

-Optimus Primal (voiced by Ron Perlman) is the leader of the Maximals who transforms into a western lowland gorilla.
-In robot mode, he wields two scimitar swords which can fuse into a double-bladed sword.
+Optimus Primal (voiced by Ron Perlman) is the leader of the Maximals who transforms into an eastern lowland gorilla.
+In robot mode, he wields two kukris which can fuse into a double-bladed sword.

 Cheetor

-Cheetor (voiced by Tongayi Chirisa) is a Maximal scout who transforms into a cheetah.
+Cheetor (voiced by Tongayi Chirisa) is a Maximal scout who transforms into a Southeast African cheetah.
 In his robot mode, he wields a spear which can split to two.

 Rhinox

-Rhinox is a Maximal commando who transforms into a white rhinoceros.
+Rhinox is a Maximal commando who transforms into a south-central black rhinoceros.
 In his robot mode, he wields a war hammer.
 He is the only Maximal that doesn't speak.

 Airazor

 Airazor (voiced by Michelle Yeoh) is a Maximal warrior who transforms into a peregrine falcon.
 She guided the Autobots and their human allies to her fellow Maximals.
 She gets driven mad by Scourge with Unicron's Dark Energon before she tells Optimus Primal to put her out of her misery.
 Airazor was avenged when Scourge is killed.